-Assistance based on financial need takes into consideration the financial resources of the student and his family, as well as any special problems.
-Such need is determined by completing the Free Application for Federal Student Aid (FAFSA) form.
-This form may be obtained from a high school guidance counselor or the Chipola Junior College Office of Financial Aid.
-Assistance may consist of scholarships, grants, loans, and part-time employment, alone or in various combinations.
+Assistance based on financial need takes into consideration the financial resources of the student and his/her family, as well as any special problems.
+Such need is determined by completing the Free Application for Federal Student Aid (FAFSA) or applying over the internet with FAFSA on the web (www.fafsa.ed.gov).
+The FAFSA application may be obtained from a high school guidance counselor or the Chipola Junior College Office of Financial Aid.
+Financial Assistance may consist of scholarships, grants, loans, and part-time employment, individually or in various combinations.

-Scholarships based upon achievement are not limited to students who show financial need.
-However, continuation of all aid is dependent upon meeting the financial aid Satisfactory Progress standards.
-These requirements are surveyed in the "Academic Standards" section of this catalog, and a chart displaying the complete criteria is available in the Financial Aid Office.
-Additionally, students who are delinquent in repaying a loan or who owe the college for overpayment of a grant are ineligible for additional financial aid until the debt is satisfied.
+Scholarships based upon achievement are not limited to students who show financial need; however, continuation of all aid is dependent upon meeting the financial aid Satisfactory Progress Standards.
+These requirements are outlined in the "Academic Standards" section of this catalog.
+Additionally, students who are in default on federal student loan or who owe the college for an overpayment of the grant are ineligible for additional financial aid until the debt is satisfied.

-The following types of aid are administered by Chipola Junior College.
+The following types of aid are administered:

-Federal, State & College Assistance Programs
+Federal, State and College Assistance Programs